p-coughlan/coughlans_restaurant/README.md

 ## Essential Future Improvements

+- **Booking Functionality:**
+  - Implement a more robust verification process (such as sending an activation link via email or SMS) to ensure that only authorized users can access and modify their reservations.

 - **Booking Form:**
   - Enable user to pick date and time from a 'calendar widget' or similar for improved user experience.
   - Use placeholder text for empty fields.